Adeola-Git/My-projects/Project10.md

 ![new112](https://user-images.githubusercontent.com/115363604/224522234-48c12b41-7b0e-4cca-bc4a-ee6fc5cfd5ad.png)

-* It came out with an error, which I was able to fix doing the following
+* It came out with an error, which I was able to fix by doing the following;
   - Spin up my *NFS* server and remounted it.
-The restarted and check the status which came out ok.
+Then restarted and check the status which came out ok.
-  - Spin up my *webserver* and remounted the */var/www* directory.
+  - Spin up my *webservers* and remounted the */var/www* directory.
 Started and check the status and everything came out ok.
   - Went back to reload nginx server and it came out good too.

 ![new113](https://user-images.githubusercontent.com/115363604/224522401-7c915976-89f3-4ca6-93bb-a54fb93a47b0.png)